py-bots/autopylot/README.md

     ```
     ap_py
     ```
-* ### Code Editor or IDE : Import ClointFusion first, and then run the file in Python.
+* ### Code Editor or IDE : Import Auto-Pylot first, and then run the file in Python.

     ```
     # ap_bot.py